-Clear, detailed, directive guidelines about management of negative diagnoses - Clarifying providers' role and strengthening their skills in the management of alternative causes was associated with adherence.
-This was true even for CHWs and drug shops where providers' scope were limited to provision of just anti-pyretics or no medicines at all [23].
-Adherence was also higher when there was no ambiguity or flexibility allowed for certain types of clients, such as those under 5 or who might have trouble returning [23] - the types of clients where providers worry about the illness progressing.
+Clear, detailed, directive guidelines about management of negative diagnoses:

+Clarifying providers' role and strengthening their skills in the management of alternative causes was associated with adherence.
+This was true even for CHWs and drug shops where providers' scope were limited to provision of just antipyretics or no medicines at all.
+Adherence was also higher when there was no ambiguity or flexibility allowed for certain types of clients, such as those under five or who might have trouble returning: the types of clients where providers worry about the illness progressing.

-Feedback from authorities - The highest adherence was observed among providers who had been closely supervised.
-In an evaluation of a text messaging program, providers considered text message reminders as a form of surveillance, and they adhered even when they felt the guidelines contradicted their clinical judgment [23].
+Feedback from authorities: The highest adherence was observed among providers who had been closely supervised.
+In an evaluation of a text messaging program, providers considered text message reminders as a form of surveillance, and they adhered even when they felt the guidelines contradicted their clinical judgment.

-The diagnostic landscape - Countries where testing was more familiar used mRDTs more appropriately [23].
+The diagnostic landscape: Countries where testing was more familiar used RDTs more appropriately.
 There is also a lack of rapid, low-cost reliable tests for other, non-malaria causes of fever, making it difficult for providers to make alternate diagnoses.

-^{}Providers may feel that not giving malaria drugs may result in loss of client/community trust in the facility, particularly if clients expect to receive such drugs regardless of test result (anecdotal)
+\ Based on anecdotal data, we found providers may feel that not giving malaria drugs may result in loss of client/community trust in the facility, particularly if clients expect to receive such drugs regardless of test result.